dkfz-unite/unite-feed-donors/Docs/api-models-base-clinical.md

 - Example: `"Glioblastoma"`

 **`diagnosis_date`** - Date, when diagnosis was stated.
-- Note: Serves as anchor date for calculation of all other relative dates.
-It's hidden and protected.
-Without this date, no other relative dates will be calculated and shown.
+- Note: **Serves as anchor date for calculation of all other relative dates.
+Without this date, no other relative dates will be calculated and shown.**
 - Type: _String_
 - Format: "YYYY-MM-DD"
 - Example: `"2020-01-01"`